xingyuanzhao-project/UMN-ODIM-Data-Cleaning/report.md

         - Some links might be broken

 2. Cleaning
-   - If using only the "cleaner" PDFs, Docling should do the job if these PDFs are guaranteed to be "cleaner".
+   - If using only the "cleaner" PDFs, Docling should do the job IF these PDFs are truely "cleaner".
    - If taking the total rescraping route, select the correct elements from the HTML files.

 3. Fine-Tuning Using Shreya's Framework